Logo Icon

 Unit 8: Development Experience of India

-• Learners will complete only ONE project in each academic session.
+• You have to complete only ONE project in each academic session.

 • The project should be 3,500-4,000 words (excluding diagrams & graphs), preferably hand-written.